-As of Jan.
-1, 2019, Document Solutions brings its new Campus Distribution Services – formerly Central Receiving – to The University of Texas.
-Document Solutions administers all aspects of former central receiving operations and will continue to provide economical, convenient, and quality business services to the campus community.
+Document Solutions manages Campus Distribution Services – formerly Central Receiving – to The University of Texas at Austin.
+Document Solutions administers all aspects of former central receiving operations (since Jan.
+1, 2019) and continues to provide economical, convenient, and quality business services to the campus community.

 In addition, the department helps streamline efficiencies and with no disruptions in service maintains its commitment to:

 - Provide greater transparency with access to the university’s Campus Tracking System (CTS)

 Orders Accepted at CDS - Depending on the purchase, items ordered on purchase orders or through UT Market may be received at the Campus Distribution Services dock (located at 2706 Montopolis Drive, Austin, Texas, 78741) or directly at the colleges, schools, or units (CSUs).

 Orders to Ship Direct to Your Location - It is recommended that CSUs ordering the following items should request shipping directly to their locations to expedite receipt, such as:

 - See below for items not accepted at CDS.